BEARS EARS NATIONAL MONUMENT MANAGEMENT

 Bears Ears National Monument holds special meaning to a wide variety of users.
 This area’s rich cultural heritage is held sacred by many Native American Tribes, who continue to rely on these lands for traditional and ceremonial uses.
 The natural resources here are regularly used by local communities for firewood gathering and livestock grazing.
 Beyond cultural and natural resources, this area is meaningful to recreationists who visit the Bears Ears region to backpack, rock climb, river raft, and more.
 To find more information about recreation within Bears Ears National Monument, please visit our recreation homepage.

-The Bureau of Land Management (Monticello Field Office) and USDA Forest Service (Manti-La Sal National Forest) co-manage the monument with the Bears Ears Commission, which represents the five Tribes listed in the Presidential Proclamation designating the monument.
+The Bureau of Land Management (Monticello Field Office) and USDA Forest Service (Manti-La Sal National Forest) manage the monument with the Bears Ears Commission, which represents the five Tribes listed in the Presidential Proclamation designating the monument.
 This relationship was solidified with the signing of an inter-governmental cooperative agreement on June 16, 2022.
 The federal agencies also work closely with the Monument Advisory Committee.
 Members of the advisory committee are volunteers appointed by the Secretary of the Interior to represent varied stakeholder interests.
-These groups are currently working to determine objectives for monument management and the development of the new Resource Management Plan for the monument.

 Bears Ears National Monument Interim Guidance